Admissions Procedures

 All graduate programs offered by Concordia University are administered by the specific academic departments under the general supervision of the Vice President for Academics.

-Students interested in enrolling in graduate and professional studies are encouraged to contact the Graduate Admission Office at 262.243.4300 for information on admission requirements and the process; or additionally information may be found online at the Concordia websites, www.cuw.edu or www.cuaa.edu.
+Students interested in enrolling in graduate and professional studies are encouraged to contact the Graduate Admission Office at 262.243.4300 for information on admission requirements and the process.
+Information may also be found online at the Concordia websites, www.cuw.edu or www.cuaa.edu.

 Admission Requirements - Professional Programs

-Admission requirements and admission process information is located on individual program pages of this catalog.
+Detailed admissions requirements and process information for each program are on the respective program pages of this catalog.

 Admission Requirements - Graduate Programs